tailscale-dev/vscode-tailscale/README.md

 When you start a local server from VS Code, Tailscale will ask if you'd like to share that port over the internet with Funnel.

+You can turn this off in your vscode settings via the `tailscale.portDiscovery` option.

 ## How Funnel works

 | Internet accessible                                                                                         | Secure tunnel                                                                                                        |